backupbrew/switchbrew/Package1.md

   - It clears the stack
   - It disables(?) and clears the security engine
-  - It sets a fuse (so that Nintendo knows that you attempted to mess with the bootloader)
+  - It disables fuse programming
   - It clears the key area
   - It clears the data for stage 2
   - It signals over the debug interface that a panic occurred until the